Source for cartoon

 Many of us tend to focus on just the words our characters are saying in the story.
 This is good, but we also need to pay attention to how it’s going to look on the flat surface of a page.
 Structure doesn’t just give us a better-looking story; it also makes the experience more enjoyable for the reader.
 The reader must see it and hear it in his or her imagination.

-If you enjoyed this post, you will love Talk Show — How to let your characters tell their story
+- Talk Show — How to let your characters tell their story